 Multiple Candidates/Measures: If a communication expresses support of or opposition to more than one candidate or ballot measure, the fair market value attributable to each may be calculated by prorating the costs among the featured candidates and ballot measures.
 The prorated value is based on the amount of space allotted to each candidate or measure supported or opposed in the mailer.
-Ex 3.18 - Your committee treasurer knows the owner of a printing shop and the owner provides your committee a 50 percent discount on the printing of a brochure that normally would cost \$1,200.
-Your committee must report a nonmonetary contribution of \$600 from the printing shop.

-Ex 3.19 - The Express Paper Company agrees to produce a mailing for your committee.
-The value of the nonmonetary contribution is the amount it would have cost your committee if it had paid fair market value for the mailing, which is likely more than what the actual costs were to the company.
 The value of a mailer that supports or opposes candidates and measures being voted on in different jurisdictions may be prorated based on the number of mailers sent to each candidate or ballot measure's jurisdiction.

+Ex 34.210 - A Chamber of Commerce produces and mails a onepage flyer urging voters to vote for supervisor candidate Smith and vote against two ballot measures.
+Half of the flyer is devoted to supporting candidate Smith and the other half equally opposes the two measures.
+The Chamber coordinates the mailing with candidate Smith.
+The total cost of producing and mailing the flyer was \$10,000.
+Candidate Smith must report a nonmonetary contribution of \$5,000 from the Chamber.
 Political and Non-Political Material: The cost of a communication containing both express advocacy in support of or opposition to a candidate, as well as non-political material, may be prorated.
 Costs directly associated with the political message are reportable by the candidate, including, for example, compensation paid to employees who spend more than 10 percent of their compensated time in a calendar month producing or mailing the political materials, and the pro rata cost of paper, envelopes, and postage.
 The allocation may be based on the comparative number of pages or the comparative amount of weight between the political and non-political materials.